bhavita/AI-Writes-TBBT/README.md

     who wants to go into space.

 *Sample Text 3*

     Scene: The comic book store.
     Leonard: Who would win in Batman vs Superman fight?
+Superman’s got that big, fiery G-string.
+    Sheldon: I’m not going to comment on the merits of a candidate, but I believe I can come up with a hypothetical response.
+    Leonard: Batman might be the best superhero, but Batman doesn’t have a head.
+    Sheldon: I’m not gonna say that.
+I’m not gonna say it.Flash in a air.

+*Sample Text 4*

+      Scene: The comic book store.
+      Leonard: Who would win in Batman vs Superman fight?